St. Mary's High School (Storm Lake, Iowa)

-St. Mary's High School is a private, Roman Catholic high school in Storm Lake, Iowa.
-It is located in the Roman Catholic Diocese of Sioux City.
+St. Mary's High School is a private, Catholic high school in Storm Lake, Iowa.
+It is located in the Diocese of Sioux City.

 Background

 Located three blocks from the waterfront of Storm Lake, the school offers a quality, faith-based education.
 The school opened in 1912 as an elementary school, and it was expanded to house Pre-K through 12th Grade in August 1967.

 Athletics

 The Panthers compete in the Twin Lakes Conference in the following sports: